ropensci-archive/Rclean/joss/paper.md

 At the core of the growth of scientific computation, the `R` statistical programming language has grown exponentially to become one of the top ten programming languages in use today.
-At it's root R is a *statistical* programming language.
-That is, it was designed for use in analytical workflows; and the majority of the R community is focused on producing code for idiosyncratic projects that are *results* oriented.
+At its root R is a *statistical* programming language.
+That is, it was designed for use in analytical workflows, and the majority of the R community is focused on producing code for idiosyncratic projects that are *results* oriented.
 Also, R's design is intentionally at a level that abstracts many aspects of programming that would otherwise act as a barrier to entry for many users.
-This is good in that there are many people who use R to their benefit with little to no formal training in computer science or software engineering, but these same users can also be frequently frustrated by code that is fragile, buggy and complicated enough to quickly become obtuse even to the authors.
-The stability, reproducibility and re-use of scientific analyses in R would be improved by refactoring, which is a common practice in software engineering [@Martin2009CleanCraftsmanship].
+This is good in that there are many people who use R with little to no formal training in computer science or software engineering, but these same users can also be frequently frustrated by code that is fragile, buggy, and complicated enough to quickly become obtuse even to the authors.
+The stability, reproducibility, and re-use of scientific analyses in R would be improved by refactoring, which is a common practice in software engineering [@Martin2009CleanCraftsmanship].
 From this perspective, tools that can lower the time and energy required to refactor analytical scripts and